Build a gaming PC in 2017 – The Complete Guide (Updated!)

 Building a gaming PC for ~ $1,200 – Mid-Range Gaming Computer

-Purchasing a gaming custom PC isn’t always about having the most power, it’s also about getting the best value.
+Purchasing a custom gaming PC isn’t always about having the most power, it’s also about getting the best value.
 When we designed our powerful custom build for gaming, we wanted to create a system that offered the best possible performance with the hardware that was currently available.
 If you’re on a budget, (let’s be honest, who isn’t these days?) then you want to find a good balance between cost and power.
-Our mid-range system is a discount gaming computer that will play any modern game with an acceptable performance but won’t break the bank.
+Our mid-range system is a discount gaming PC that will play any modern game with an acceptable performance but won’t break the bank.
 For the majority of users looking for an affordable gaming PC, this is your best bet.

 Processor: Intel Core i5 6600K 3.90 GHz Quad Core CPU